Georgegriff/griffadev/src/posts/11ty-webcomponents/using-web-components-with-11ty.md

 }
 ```

-The approach i've taken here is that when the web component is not available, the code is just rendered and syntax highlighted, but when JS is available a live demo component appears.
+The approach I've taken here is that when the web component is not available, the code is just rendered and syntax highlighted, but when JS is available a live demo component appears.
 If you were to disable JavaScript in your browser you should just see the code snippets instead.

 I made use of slots, one for `js` one for `html` and one for `css`.
 The web component then takes the text content and renders it appropriately.